catzkorn/Catzkorn/README.md

 Currently based in the UK 🇬🇧; soon to be Canada 🇨🇦🍁!

-I'm passionate about backend development, curious about dev-ops and cyber security, a budding Gopher and oversharer of gifs on twitter.
+I'm passionate about backend development, curious about dev-ops and security, a budding Gopher and oversharer of gifs on twitter.